-3. “The man coming next is just a solid piece of meat.
+- “The man coming next is just a solid piece of meat.
 He’ll be more fun to work on than her.
-We can’t really do much with her because she doesn’t want us working [technical CMT jargon].
+We can’t really do much with her because she doesn’t want us working those areas.”

 (Wrong on SOOOO many levels!)

 At the 35-minute mark in this emotionally painful 30-minute massage, she had me flip over and asked how I felt.
 I told her, again, that I had wanted my shoulders worked on.
-She gave me several excuses why they couldn’t, again called me by the wrong name and proceeded to tell her student that she was going to spend all her time she had left on my neck.
-I wanted to cry.
+She gave me several excuses why they couldn’t, again called me by the wrong name and proceeded to tell her student (yes, God has seen fit to make this woman a teacher…of some poor innocent schmucks), that she was going to spend all her time she had left on my neck (AHHHHHH!!!!!!!!!!!!!)